 Technicians approach furnaces with the same rigor, but they pay attention to some additional components.
 Since your furnace heats the air using the combustion process or heating elements instead of refrigerant, it needs a careful eye to assess it.
 It’s important that natural gas is not allowed to escape the furnace due to deterioration or damage because it can form a major leak in your home and pose serious health risks.

-Technicians can also use special equipment to vaccuum and clean out all the delicate inner workings inside your furnace.
+Technicians can also use special equipment to vacuum and clean out all the delicate inner workings inside your furnace.
 They’ll also check the pilot light and the flue for proper ignition and ventilation.

 Professional Services Are Safest